Hashem Beikzadeh: International career

-He debuted for Team Melli in August 2006 in a friendly match against UAE.
-Beikzadeh was again called up to the Iran national football team for the West Asian Football Federation Championship 2007 held in Amman, Jordan.
+He debuted for the Iran national team, known as Team Melli, in August 2006 in a friendly match against UAE.
+Beikzadeh was again called up to Team Melli for the West Asian Football Federation Championship 2007 held in Amman, Jordan.
 He scored his first goal for Iran on June 24, 2007, in a 2–1 final match win versus Iraq.

-He was called for Team Melli again for 2010 FIFA World Cup Qualifying.
-He played against Kuwait as a left back.
+He was called up again for 2010 FIFA World Cup qualifying, and played against Kuwait as a left back.
 On 1 June 2014, he was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.
 He was an unused substitute in the tournament, losing his spot to Mehrdad Pooladi because of injury.
-He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
+He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Queiroz.
 He was replaced by Mohammad Reza Khanzadeh due to injury days before the first match in Australia.